tomconn/personal-blog/content/posts/How I passed the Istio Certified Associate/index.md

 **Troubleshooting the Mesh Control Plane** **Troubleshooting the Mesh Data Plane**

 - I found this to be the toughest area.
 Under exam and time pressure, you need to have a method to help diagnose the issue(s).
-The advice I have is become familiar with the Istio troubleshooting documentation.
+The advice I suggest is to become familiar with the Istio scenarios described in the troubleshooting documentation.
 Use `istioctl analyze`, `kubectl logs`, `kubectl get po/deploy POD --o yaml` and `kubectl rollout restart` to diagnose and solve.
-Easy to say, but stay focused, don't panic and timebox and move on.
+Easy to say, but stay focused, don't panic, timebox effort and move on.

 ## Summary